Our latest publication is now available to download. This is a special issue about Online Learning.

 Call for papers

-- Practice: critical analysis of course materials and tasks, policy developments in curriculum and assessment, or data from large-scale tests, nationally and internationally
+- Practices connected to adults learning numeracy/mathematics, including a critical analysis of course materials and tasks, policy developments in curriculum and assessment, or data from large-scale tests (national or international).

 Both full-length articles and shorter reports may be submitted.
 No preference is given to any particular research methodology.